 Sometimes cases do settle with the provider’s medical malpractice insurance company, usually after an extended period of litigation negotiations.
-Insurers are reluctant to pay out these claims because they lose money, which is why they’ll fight to protect their own interests – not yours.
+Insurers are reluctant to pay out these claims, however, because they lose money, which is why they’ll fight to protect their own interests—not yours.
 If the company won’t settle for a fair, reasonable sum, we will take your case to trial.

-New York has a 2.5 year statute of limitations, so you must file your lawsuit before this time period expires.
+New York has a 2.5-year statute of limitations, so you must file your lawsuit before this time period expires.
 The clock starts running the day of the mistake OR the point where you discovered the injury.
 In rare situations you may have more time, but you should always contact an attorney as soon as you discover your injuries or as soon as you suspect they are the result of medical negligence or malpractice.

 Our legal team is prepared to do whatever is necessary to get you the full and fair financial compensation that you deserve.